-Ch: Division has been call for.We need to retake the vote, but by rising.All in favor of the motion indicate by rising.
-[Most do so.]All opposed to the motion indicate by rising.
+Ch: Division has been call for.
+We need to retake the vote, but by rising.
+All in favor of the motion indicate by rising.
+[Most do so.]
+All opposed to the motion indicate by rising.
 [Few do so.]

-The 'Ayes' have it.
-The motion is adopted.
 The council will purchase a printer system at a cost not to exceed \$1,500.